Network Solutions: History

 On April 24, 2025, Web.com announced its merger with Network Solutions, with the Web.com brand transitioning to operate under the Network Solutions name.
-This strategic consolidation is part of a broader initiative by their parent company, Newfold Digital, to streamline its portfolio of brands.
+This strategic consolidation is part of a broader initiative by its parent company, Newfold Digital, to streamline its portfolio of brands.
 Newfold Digital has undertaken similar integrations, merging brands such as iPage, HostMonster, FatCow, and JustHost into its leading web hosting provider, Bluehost.

 2008 domain name front running class action lawsuit

 Network Solutions offers a search engine that permits users to find out if a domain name is available for purchase.
 Unregistered domain names entered into this search engine are then speculatively reserved by Network Solutions.
 This "reservation" can be removed by anyone immediately by contacting Network Solutions customer service hotline, or it will automatically unreserve within four days, allowing the domain to be freely registered anywhere.
-Also, visitors searching for domain names on their website allow the reservation when they click "OK" on the Reservation Confirmation dialog box.
+Also, visitors searching for domain names on its website allow the reservation when they click "OK" on the Reservation Confirmation dialog box.
 Clicking "Cancel" will prevent the domain name from being reserved.

 On January 8, 2008, Domain Name Wire published a story alleging that Network Solutions practices domain name front running.
 "If you try to register a domain at Network Solutions, but decide not to register it, you won't be able to register it anywhere else", the article says.
 "Network Solutions registers the domain in its company name with the words 'This Domain is available at NetworkSolutions.com'."
 Circle ID reported on January 8, 2008, that Jonathon Nevett, Vice President of Policy at Network Solutions and one of the seven members of the ICANN community who was consulted by the ICANN committee looking at registrar abuse of domain "tasting", as the availability search practice is called, had offered a response to the news story stating Network Solutions' policy.
 The policy was "a security measure to protect our customers", said Nevett.
 "When a customer searches for an available domain name at our website, but decides not to purchase the name immediately after conducting the search", Nevett added, "after the search ends, we will put the domain name on reserve."
 Nevett said that if the domain was "not purchased within 4 days, it will be released back to the registry and will be generally available for registration."
 But once a name was supposedly "reserved" for a potential customer, not only was it not available at any less expensive registrar, but the fee charged by Network Solutions went up to $35 instead of the original fee charged of around $10.